szou00/MKS22X-FinalProject/README.md

   To decrease the sizes of the celestial bodies in the solar system, press 'y'.

-  To dive into the 3D view of the planets' orbits and switch between the different planets to "follow" them, press the RIGHT arrow.
-This will switch between the planets and eventually go back to the original bird's-eye view.
+  To dive into the 3D view of the planets' orbits and see their movements from within their oribts, press the RIGHT arrow to switch between planets.
+To follow along with the orbital movements, meaning the screen will mimic the oribit, press 'z'.
+Press 'z' again to stop following along.
+Switching between the planets using the RIGHT arrow will eventually bring the screen back to the original bird's-eye view.

   To zoom in, press 'i'.
 To zoom out, press 'o'.